 As of 2011, a large pond has replaced the boggy area and is visible from the cabin.
 And, every spring, hundreds of trillium bloom on the banks of a stream to the South, once a branch of the Black River.
 Many beautiful beech trees and hemlocks along with a variety of other tree species grace this rolling landscape.
 Turkey, deer, fox, coyote forage here and turkey feathers are often found.
 Nearby, a wildlife preserve attracts geese, eagles and great blue heron.
-Our hedgerow of white pines and seed-bearing trees feed and shelter wildlife as does the nearby Allegan State Forest.
+There's a hedgerow of white pines and seed-bearing trees that feed and shelter wildlife as does the nearby Allegan State Forest.

 I thank John Pahl of Allegan, Michigan for providing me much of the history.
 He is author of Ghost Towns & Ghosts and co-author of River & Lake, a Sesquicentennial history of Allegan County.